fldbock/aws-tiered-storage/02_LABINSTRUCTIONS/STAGE1.md

 Leave `IP address` as the connection option

-The public IP adress should have been automatically filled in
+The public IP address should have been automatically filled in

 Under `Service endpoint`, leave `Publicly accessible` selected